2i2c-org/infrastructure/docs/sre-guide/node-scale-up/azure.md

    then in order to scale up the node pool to an exact number of nodes, temporarily deactivate the autoscaler, by selecting the `Manual` option, introduce the desired number of nodes then click `Apply`.

-1. After the Apply succeded, you should see the new nodes coming up.
+1. After the Apply succeeded, you should see the new nodes coming up.
    You can then click on `Scale node pool` option again, **enable the `Autoscale`**, and set the `Min` number of nodes to the desired one the you set in the step before.